dinhyen/dinhyen.github.io/source/travel/france/aix-en-provence/index.markdown

 title: Aix-en-Provence
 published: true
 ---
-<h3>Cézanne Country</h3>
+<h3>C&eacute;zanne Country</h3>

-It would be a great omission not to visit Aix during your sojourn in Provence, for it's the hometown of Cézanne, the artist who embodied so much of the Provençal spirit.
+It would be a great omission not to visit Aix during your sojourn in Provence, for it's the hometown of C&eacute;zanne, the artist who embodied so much of the Provençal spirit.
 Much of his work were inspired by his experience growing up in Aix and indeed he spent the final years of his life here.

 Aix isn't far from bustling Marseille, the second largest city in France.
 Yet it manages to retain a small-town feel.
 Its location at the threshold of Provence's rugged interior means that it's an excellent base for exploring Provence's renowned beauty.